Basic Search

 Pro Search Technique

-The most powerful search workflow: Use S
+The most powerful workflow: Use Search (S

-to find files, Esc
+) to find files, Navigate (Esc